 3. To control bleeding or protect wounds

-Bandages absorb blood, fluids, and protect the nose from dirt, bacteria, or accidental bumps which could reopen or complicate the wound.
+Bandages absorb blood and fluids, and protect the nose from dirt, bacteria, or accidental bumps which could reopen or complicate the wound.

 4. To improve breathing or reduce nasal resistance (sometimes)

 Although “nose bandages” are mostly for wound care or surgery, there are related products like nasal strips or dilators that help open nasal passages.
-A study done in Australia (Westmead Hospital, NSW) on a prototype nasal strip showed that people with chronic nighttime congestion had lower nasal resistance and felt their breathing and sleep improved when using the strip.
+An Australian study (Westmead Hospital, NSW) on a prototype nasal strip reported reduced nasal resistance and improved perceived breathing and sleep for people with chronic nighttime congestion.
 (PMC)

 5. To maintain shape

-Especially after surgery (like rhinoplasty), there’s soft tissue, cartilage, maybe bone involved.
-Until everything heals and settles, bandages or taping helps the nose keep the desired shape.
+Especially after surgery (like rhinoplasty), bandages or taping can help the nose keep the desired shape as swelling reduces.
 Surgeons often recommend this.
 (Op.
 Dr. Yunus Kaplan)

 What Do Nose Bandages Do?

-Putting on a nose bandage achieves several things:
+Putting on a nose bandage can achieve several things:

-- Protection: Keeps the injured or operated area safe from bumps, dust, germs.
+- Protection: Keeps the injured or operated area safe from bumps, dust, and germs.

-- Absorption: Pads soak up blood, drainage, fluid (exudate), helping the wound stay clean.
+- Absorption: Pads soak up blood, drainage, and fluid (exudate), helping the wound stay clean.

-- Compression/support: Gentle pressure helps reduce swelling and prevent movement that might damage healing tissues.
+- Compression/support: Gentle pressure helps reduce swelling and limit movement that may affect healing tissues.

-- Shape-maintenance: Helps skin and soft tissues lie correctly over nasal framework as swelling reduces.
+- Shape-maintenance: Helps skin and soft tissues lie correctly over the nasal framework as swelling reduces.

-Some “bandages” are more specialised, e.g. nose guards or nose preserves, which protect a nose during sports or if you sleep on your side.
+Some “bandages” are more specialised, such as nose guards, which protect the nose during sports or if you sleep on your side.

 What About Tapes and Straps on the Nose?